JohnPaulHernandezAlcala/crypto-buy-advisor/README.md

 CryptoBuyAdvisor is a cloud-native application that:
 - Fetches real-time data from public crypto APIs
 - Uses OpenAI’s GPT API to provide natural-language recommendations
-- Alerts users to risky or hype-driven coins (e.g., meme coins)
+- Alerts users to risky or hype-driven coins (e.g., meme coins, cash-grab coins, etc)
 - Is fully serverless and scalable using AWS Free Tier components

 This project also prioritizes ethical crypto awareness—helping users understand not just *what* to buy, but *why* they should be cautious.